Table of Contents

 Tyssedal is a beautiful bed.
 It’s solid wood, but painted bright white.

-I’ve never been a fan of the “bars” on a headboard, but everything else about this is beautiful.
+I’ve never been a huge fan of a wooden plank headboard, but everything else about this is beautiful.

 The reviews on this one, however, are all over the place.
 Some say it’s simple to put together and others are ready to throw their allen wrench out the window.